anmolraibhandare/GraphQL_Basics/README.md

 - It consists of pre configured components for applications
 - Once you create this service, you can use these components to get running with real user interfacr

+### API & Storage
+Store user data in DynamoDB and S3.
+Amplify also stores all of the backend configuration information in your project folder so you can know exactly what is going on and what amplify is doing in your AWS account for you.
+Amplify handles the basics of writing the boiler plate VTL code for your resolvers

 ***AWS App Sync Service***
 - It is a management API Service
 - It utilizes graphQL as its implementation (AWS managed GraphQL service)